Marion

 However, her success was all too short-lived.
 The follow up, the equally mournful Wie soll es weitergehn, a song the singer didn’t care much for, scraped into the top 30.

-In June 1966, she entered in the Deutsche Schlager-Festspiele contest with the excellent Mach nicht die Tür zu, but the song wasn’t frothy enough to win over the juries and failed to win a place in the final.
+Taking part in the Deutsche Schlager-Festspiele contest in June 1966 with the excellent Mach nicht die Tür zu should have turned her fortunes around.
+However, the song wasn’t frothy enough to win over the juries and failed to win a place in the final.
 (Norwegian doll Wencke Myhre went on to win the contest.)

 Further singles followed, though none met any success.

 A surname – Maerz, this time – marked an attempt to start over in the 1970s.
-An album recorded with Burt Bacharach failed to sell, though she went on to enjoy a few more hits.
+An album recorded with Burt Bacharach, Seite eins, failed to sell, though she went on to enjoy a few more hits.

 In 2000 she returned to the German charts with the song Vielleicht wären wir glücklich.